-The Corgi, which has been shown in very old artwork, is a popular sheep herder in Europe and was a favorite breed of the current Queen of England, who was a Corgi breeder until recently.
+The Corgi, shown in ancient artwork, is a popular sheep herder in Europe and was a favorite breed of the current Queen of England, a Corgi breeder until recently.

 Corgis love nothing more than chasing a ball with other dogs they can outrun.

 Don't let their little legs fool you; the Corgi is a quick little dog with a sturdy body that makes him exceptionally resilient.
 They will not be harassed.
 They have a lot to prove as small dogs in the herding family, and they almost seem to have a natural desire to be first, top finisher, and winner, even if the goal is to outplay their brothers.
 As a result, they make excellent working dogs for farmers with flocks to tend.